How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Durability

 Durability is another important consideration when selecting a bowling ball.
-While some people may think that they can buy cheap bowling balls, there are actually very few options available if you want a durable ball.
+While some people may think they can buy cheap bowling balls, there are very few options available if you want a durable ball.

 Style